Baierbrunn: History

 Some remains of a hillfort from the Early Middle Ages, called Birg, can be found on the area of the municipality of Baierbrunn.
 The earliest known mentioning of Baierbrunn was in 776 on a deed of gift from Kloster Schäftlarn.
 It became an independent municipality in 1818.
 The village of Buchenhain started 1900 with an inn called "Waldgasthof".

-There used to be a ski slope until late 1930's, which remains are still visible today in the south of Baierbrunn.
+There used to be a ski slope until late in the 1930s, which remains are still visible today in the south of Baierbrunn.